V-MalM/Predicting-Credit-Risk-Supervised-ML/README.md

 Both the models are popular in machine learning.
 They are both efficient in generating reliable models for predictive modelling.

 * Logistic Regression is less complex, and less prone to over-fitting.
-* It does not require any parameters to tune.
+* It does not have any critical parameters to tune.
 * It performs best with scaled data.
 <br />